Underground Atlanta: History

+Background

 This historic gas lamp, located in the Underground, was one of 50 erected by the Atlanta Gas Light Company in 1856.
 It was shelled by Union artillery prior to the Battle of Atlanta of the American Civil War.
 There are two bronze plaques mounted on it which commemorate Solomon (Sam) Luckie, one of 40 free blacks who died from the wounds that he received from the shell that struck the lamp.
 Also commemorated on the plaques are the Confederacy, the Battle of East Atlanta, and one of the local men who fought in that battle.

 The buildings comprising Underground Atlanta were constructed during the city's post-Civil War Reconstruction Era boom, between 1866 and 1871, when the city's population doubled from 11,000 to 22,000 residents.
 In 1869, the Georgia Railroad Freight Depot was completed to replace the one destroyed by Sherman's troops in 1864.
 The Georgia Railroad depot, which stands at the entrance of Underground Atlanta, remains the oldest building in downtown Atlanta.
 Although the depot was originally three stories tall, the second and third story were destroyed by fire in 1935.
 Besides the train station, the bustling district included hotels, banks, law offices, and saloons.
 An electric streetcar was installed in 1889 to points South, and by 1900 the depot was serving 100 trains per day with direct service between Atlanta and New York City; Cincinnati, Ohio; Chattanooga, Tennessee; Knoxville, Tennessee; Augusta, Georgia; Macon, Georgia; and Columbus, Georgia.

 By 1910, the intense railroad activity and development in the area led to the erection of several iron bridges to accommodate pedestrian and automotive traffic across the railroad tracks.
 Atlanta architect Haralson Bleckley proposed to cover over the tracks entirely with a ferroconcrete platform on viaducts in 1909; as part of the contemporary City Beautiful trend, the platform would be used for boulevards and public plazas.
 Although Bleckley's plan was never realized, Plaza Park (in the north block of the four-block Underground Atlanta district) was eventually built in 1948 and later demolished and rebuilt as Peachtree Fountains Plaza.

 In 1928, the "twin bridges" viaduct was completed, raising the street level of Pryor, Central, Wall, and Alabama by one and a half stories, and a five-block area was completely covered up.
 This submerged the original street levels of Pryor, Alabama, Ponder's Alley, and Kenny's Alley, with access to the original street levels provided from Old Loyd Street.
 During the construction of the "twin viaducts", merchants moved their operations to the second floor of their buildings, and turned the original ground floors' storefronts into basements for storage and service.